Kiribati to Hawaii through the ITCZ

 On the morning of departure, my anxiety level was elevated.
 I knew that the aircraft was prepared for the flight and I just needed to trust my experience and training.

-The experimental HF antenna attached to the wing tip is used to transmit hourly position reports back to San Francisco radio.
-I built and tested four antenna prototypes before selecting one that maximized radiated power, low SWR, and minimized drag.
-I used a Icom mobile ham radio bought on Craiglist and modified to transmit on aircraft frequencies.
+The experimental high frequency (HF) antenna attached to the wing tip is used to transmit hourly position reports back to San Francisco radio.
+I built and tested four antenna prototypes before selecting one that maximized radiated power, low reflected energy, and minimized drag.
+I installed a used Icom mobile ham radio bought on Craiglist and modified to transmit on aircraft frequencies.

 7 hours of terror.
 The pucker factor was high on this leg of the trip.